The Doctrine of the Mean 中庸

 Opened to the world.

-Therefore the Superior Man does not move, and yet is respected.
+Therefore the Noble Man does not move, and yet is respected.
 He does not speak, and yet is believed.

 The Book of Odes says: